thomktz/betterave/README.md

   - **Merge:** Once approved, changes are merged.

 - **Testing**
-  To test the code, run `pytest` in the source directory.
-This will exercise the unit tests (using [pytest](https://docs.pytest.org/)) and generate a coverage report.
+To test the code, execute `pytest` in the source directory.
+This command will run the unit tests (using pytest) and generate a coverage report.
+Currently, there are 68 tests coded, all of which have passed successfully.

 ## Deployment